JohnnyJayJay/BasicSQLPlugin/README.md

 # What are databases?

-As you delve into the depths of programming, you will come across times when you realize that it would be a lot more convenient for both the user, and the developer to store data in tables like you see in spreadsheets instead of creating all sorts of wrapper objects, hashmaps of hashmaps and so on.
+As you delve into the depths of programming, you will, sooner or later, find yourself in situations where you realize that it would be a lot more convenient for both the user and the developer to store data in tables like you see in spreadsheets instead of creating all sorts of wrapper objects, hashmaps of hashmaps and so on.
 This is where databases come in handy.\
-SQL databases are designed to store structural data effectively.
+SQL databases are designed to store structured data effectively.
 They do this by storing data in tables like this:

 | uuid | coins |
 | :--- | :--- |